hanabi/hanabi.github.io/Reference.md

   * If Alice gave a number 5 clue, it would save both of the cards in one fell swoop, since a number 5 clue would touch the pink 2.
   * However, doing that would break the *Pink Promise*, since once Cathy learns that her slot 5 card is a pink card, she will always assume that it is a pink 5.
   * Thus, Alice gives a number 2 clue as a *2 Save* on the pink 2, and then Bob clues a number 5 clue as a *5 Save* on the blue 5.

+#### The Pink Play Clue Lie (which resolves immediately)

+* Players can violate *Pink Promise* if they are giving a *Play Clue* and the lie will resolve immediately.
+* For example, in a 3-player game:
+  * Pink 3 and and red 2 are played on the stacks.
+  * Alice clues number 3 to Bob, touching a pink 4 on slot 1 and a blue 3 on slot 2.
+  * Bob immediately plays the card on slot 1, thinking that it is a red 3.
+It is actually the pink 4.
+  * Bob knows that Alice broke *Pink Promise* and that he was lied to.
+However, the lie was legal because it resolved immediately, satisfying *Good Lie Principle*.
+Nothing else is promised.
+  * Bob knows that Alice likely did things this way because she wanted a 2-for-1 (to pick up some useful 3 "for free") instead of just a 1-for-1 on just the pink 4.

+#### The Pink Play Clue Lie (with multiple 1's)

+* Players can also violate *Pink Promise* with a number 1's clue if all of the cards will successfully play.
+Unlike the type of lie in the previous section, this does not have to resolve immediately.
+* For example, in a 3-player game:
+  * It is the first turn and nothing is played on the stacks.
+  * Alice clues number 1 to Bob, touching a red 1 on slot 1, a pink 3 on slot 2, a pink 2 on slot 3, and a pink 1 on slot 4.
+  * Bob knows that from *Good Touch Principle*, all of his 1's are good, so now he can play all of them from right to left.
+  * Bob plays the pink 1 from slot 4.
+  * On his next turn, Bob plays the pink 2 from slot 3.
+Bob is immediately surprised that this is not a real 1, but he knows that this kind of thing is allowed and that he should continue to play his remaining 1's.
+  * On his next turn, Bob plays the pink 3 from slot 2.
+Bob is again surprised that this is not a real 1, but he knows that this kind of thing is allowed and that he should continue to play his final 1.
+  * On his next turn, Bob plays the red 1 from slot 1.

+#### Multiple 1's

+* At the beginning of the game, when you get a clue that touches multiple 1's, you are supposed to play them all right-to-left exactly in the same way that you would in a no variant game.
+* Players are not allowed to *Order Chop Move*, because they could be misplaying a pink card.

+#### Pink Fix Clues (on 1's)

+* Normally, when someone receives a number 1 clue that touches a bunch of 1's, they will play all of those 1's from right to left.
+* If a subsequent clue "fills in" one of the 1s to be a pink card, then the player will **not** play that card anymore (because it could just be any pink card in the game).
+* For example, in a 3-player game:
+  * Alice clues number 1 to Bob, touching three 1's in slot 1, slot 2, and slot 3.
+  * Bob plays slot 3 and it is a red 1.
+  * Cathy discards.
+  * Alice discards.
+  * Bob plays slot 2, and it is a blue 1.
+  * Cathy discards.
+  * Alice clues number 5 to Bob, touching a 5 on his chop as a *5 Save*.
+This also "fills in" the 1 to be a pink card.
+  * Bob knows that the pink card in his hand *could* be a pink 1.
+However, it could also be any other pink card in the game.
+Bob knows that when 1's are filled in to be pink, they should not be played anymore.

+#### Pink Fix Promise (on a 1 that is going to play)

+* Normally, *Pink Promise* only applies when a pink card is the focus of a clue.
+* However, as an exception, *Pink Promise* also applies in the situation where a bunch of 1's are clued and then one of the 1's is "filled in" as pink card to stop it from being played as a 1.
+* For example, in a 3-player game:
+  * Alice clues number 1 to Bob, touching three 1's in slot 1, slot 2, and slot 3.
+  * Bob plays slot 3 and it is a red 1.
+  * Cathy discards.
+  * Alice discards.
+  * Bob plays slot 2, and it is a blue 1.
+  * Cathy discards.
+  * Alice clues number 3 to Bob, touching a 3 on his chop.
+This also "fills in" the 1 to be a pink card.
+  * Bob knows that the pink card in his hand could technically be a pink 1.
+However, Bob also knows that when 1's are filled in to be pink, they should not be played anymore.
+  * Thus, Bob knows that the point of Alice's clue was a *Fix Clue* to stop him from playing the pink card.
+The 3 on his chop could be any 3 in the game.
+Furthermore, Bob knows that *Pink Promise* applies to this *Fix Clue* and that his pink card should be exactly *Pink 3*.
+* As an exception, *Pink Fix Promise* does **not** apply when the *Fix Clue* is a number 2 clue or a number 5 clue and the newly introduced card was on chop.
+The example from the *1's in a Pink Variant* section showcases this.
+(In this example, Bob's pink card is not necessarily a pink 5; it can be any pink card in the game.)

 #### Pink Choice